React Native MasteryThe Ultimate React Native and Expo Course 🚀

 Mobile app with React Native and Expo

-For the mobile application we will use Expo because it’s fast, easy and convinient.
+For the mobile application we will use Expo because it’s fast, easy and convenient.

-Let’s start by bootstraping the project using create-expo-app
+Let’s start by bootstrapping the project using create-expo-app

 BASH